cloudhead/toto/README.md

     Dorothy lived in the midst of the great Kansas prairies, with Uncle Henry, who was a farmer, and Aunt Em, who was the farmer's wife.

 If one is familiar with webby or aerial, this shouldn't look funny.
-Basically the top of the file is in YAML format, and the rest of it is the blog post.
-They are delimited by an empty line `/\n\n/`, as you can see above.
+Basically the top of the file is in YAML format, and the rest of it is the blog post.They are delimited by an empty line `/\n\n/`, as you can see above.
 None of the information is compulsory, but it's strongly encouraged you specify it.
+Note that one can also use `rake` to create an article stub, with `rake new`.

 Once he finishes writing his beautiful tale, one can push to the git repo, as usual: